Colorado Semi-Truck Driving Schools Noticing Lack Of Experience: 'Just Bad Training'

-DENVER (CBS4) – Another October snow storm is lined up to hit Colorado overnight Monday, likely to make roads more dangerous.
-Snow added to steep hills would likely make things tough for drivers, especially semi-truck drivers trying to navigate the high country.
+DENVER (CBS4) – Another October snowstorm is lined up to hit Colorado this weekend and it’s likely to make roads more dangerous.
+Snow added to steep hills would likely make things tough for drivers, especially semitruck drivers trying to navigate the high country.

 “Of course you factor in the weather.
 If you’re not experienced and you don’t know what you’re doing then you set yourself up for failure,” said Harold Trent, school director at United States Truck Driving School in Wheat Ridge.
-“Winter conditions, you’re not going to come off of that mountain, 30, 35 miles an hour.”READ MORE: 911 Calls In Denver On Hold: 'It Was Frightening' Says Caller
+“Winter conditions, you’re not going to come off of that mountain, 30, 35 miles an hour.”READ MORE: Husband, Wife Headed To Prison After Shooting At Other Drivers In Denver Area

 There’s another aspect of it as well — more people and cars.